ioccc-src/winner/faq.md

 ### FAQ 3.4: Why does clang or gcc fail to compile an IOCCC entry?
 </div>

-Although we have fixed most entries to work with clang (sometimes in an alt version but usually in the program itself) there are some that simply cannot be fixed or if they are fixable they have not yet been fixed (we are working on this but other things have to be done too and all on free time).
+Although we have fixed numerous entries to work with clang (sometimes in an alt version but usually in the program itself) there are some that simply cannot be fixed or if they are fixable they have not yet been fixed (we are working on this but other things have to be done too and all on free time).